Skip to main content

 5. Test, price, revisit

 For SaaS, packaging matters as much as price.
-OpenView's 2024 benchmarks show that products using a value metric (seats, API calls, revenue processed) for pricing grew expansion revenue at 1.5–2x the rate of flat-fee products[3].
+Published SaaS benchmarks consistently point the same way: products using a value metric (seats, API calls, revenue processed) tend to grow expansion revenue faster than flat-fee products, with an illustrative range around 1.5–2x[3].
 The packaging decision is: what metric does the customer scale on, and how do I tie price to that metric.

 Three packaging principles that hold up: